Dog Ate Plastic Wrap and Other Household Items Dangerous to Dogs

 There are things in every dog owner’s environment that pose serious risk, possible injury and death to their dog.
 The problem is that most dog owners don’t even realize it!

 #7.
 Plastic Bags and Plastic Wrap

 Just like these items can suffocate your baby, they can also suffocate your dog.
 The difference is that we keep these items away from our babies and toddlers, but we don’t really think about the risk that they pose to our dogs.

-You unwrap that steak from its plastic wrap and absorbent plastic pad, or you take it from the freezer bag and you toss those items into the trash.
+You unwrap that steak from its saran wrap and absorbent plastic pad, or you take it from the freezer bag and you toss those items into the trash.
 Then your dog wanders past the trash and smells the odor of red meat radiating from the plastic.

 Dogs don’t understand what “plastic” is and that it is not actually the steak or meat or fish that was once tucked inside.
-Often, they devour the saran wrap because their nose and senses can literally taste the meat that was once there… Not only can the plastic suffocate your dog if they inhale it and it gets stuck in their windpipe/esophagus area, plastic can also get stuck in the stomach or intestines requiring surgical removal.
+Often, they devour the saran wrap because their nose and senses can literally taste the meat that was once there… Not only can the plastic saran wrap suffocate your dog if they inhale it and it gets stuck in their windpipe/esophagus area, plastic can also get stuck in the stomach or intestines requiring surgical removal.

 #6.
 Children’s Toys

 Children’s toys come in all shapes and sizes!
 And, in my opinion, it is nearly impossible to differentiate a child’s toy from a dog toy, especially for your dog!
 Typically, children’s toys are the ones made in “pocket size”.
 Actually, I LOVED these kinds of toys when I was a child.
 They were toys I could hide in my palm and in my pockets and take everywhere with me.

 The problem happens when a dog steals these toys and begins playing with them, these toys can be tossed and easily choked on.
 Pieces can also be chewed and ingested causing bowel obstruction.
 It is critical to help your children understand that their toys need to be put up in safe places or the dog needs to be shut out of their room, in order to keep everyone safe.

 Rocks pose another danger.
 Unfortunately, I have seen dogs euthanized because they have swallowed rocks on multiple occasions.
 Dogs, like people, can suffer from PICA which is characterized by a desire to consume non-nutritive substances.
 However, most often this disorder develops from boredom.

 People landscape their yards with large, decorative rocks.
 And a dog left outside for too long can learn to grab, toss and play with those rocks, ultimately consuming them, intentionally or unintentionally.